Maxi-S-Dev/CLI-Timer/README.md

 ```
 add 1h 30m 20s
 ```
 Now the main timer displays this time.
-To start the main timer just type
+To start the main timer just type:
 ```
 start
 ```